John-Titor/os9-m68k-ports/README.md

 Work in progress under `/dist`.

+### Ported applications and libraries

+Work in progress under `/apps` and `/libs`.

+Non-trivial apps and libraries are tracked as submodules.
+Use `git submodule update --init` the first time you clone this repository in order to prepare it for submodules.
+Then use `git submodule update --remote` to fetch the most recent versions of the submodules.

 ### Notes and FAQs

 Port layouts generally follow the layout of the examples in the SDK, with